Visualization of defect-induced interband proximity effect at the nanoscale: Results

-On the SFT shown in Fig.~\ref{fig:small SFT}, we recorded $dI/dU$ spectra in a finely spaced grid and fitted them to the S\&W model DOS to obtain locally resolved information on the inter- and intra-band scattering rates for each point and visualize them in a 2D map around the SFT.
-The results are presented in Fig.~\ref{fig:spatially resolved inter-band coupling} (see Supplementary Material Note VIII for fitted $\sigma_i$).
-We can see that the defect locally induced both intra- and inter-band scattering.
-Intra-band scattering on the open Fermi surface ($\Gamma_1$) is enhanced in the hexagonal and the triangular region, while $\Gamma_2$ is only enhanced in the hexagonal region.
-Most importantly, inter-band scattering is enhanced in both the hexagonal in triangular regions.
-Intra-band scattering is responsible for broadening the coherence peaks (Supplementary Material Note VII).
-Inter-band scattering, instead couples the energies of the gaps such that they approach each other.
-Note that similar spatial patterns for SFT\#3 are shown in detail in the Supplementary Material Note IX.
+On the SFT shown in Fig.~\ref{fig:SFT2}, we recorded $dI/dU$ spectra in a finely spaced grid and fitted them to the S\&W model DOS to obtain locally resolved information on the inter- and intraband scattering rates for each point and visualize them in a 2D map around the SFT.
+The results are presented in Fig.~\ref{fig: SFT2 eta and couplings} (see Supplemental Material Note V for fitted $\sigma_i$).
+We can see that the defect locally induced variations of the DOS ratio $\eta$, as well as inter- and intraband scattering.
+Notably, $\eta$ has significantly enhanced in the hexagonal region [Fig. \ref{fig: SFT2 eta and couplings}(a)].
+Interband scattering couples the gaps such that their sizes approach each other.
+Most importantly, interband scattering is enhanced in both the hexagonal in triangular regions, which is in the medium interband coupling regime [Fig. \ref{fig: SFT2 eta and couplings}(b)].
+Intraband scattering is responsible for broadening the coherence peaks (see Appendices C).
+Intraband scattering on the open Fermi surface ($\Gamma_1$) is enhanced in the hexagonal and the triangular region [Fig.\ref{fig: SFT2 eta and couplings}(c)], while on the compact Fermi surface ($\Gamma_2$), it is only enhanced in the hexagonal region [Fig.\ref{fig: SFT2 eta and couplings}(d)].
+For the case of strong interband coupling, see SFT \#3 in Figs. \ref{fig:SFT3} and \ref{fig: SFT3 eta and couplings}.

 These results illustrate, how scattering in two band superconductors couples the two order parameters and demonstrates that this coupling can be locally resolved and even engineered.
 Both extremes, i.e. of mostly decoupled condensates with two independent gaps and fully coupled condensates with only a single gap, can be realized in near proximity to each other in the same material.